What Are Backlinks? (And How to Earn Backlinks in 2022)

 3 tactics you shouldn’t use to get backlinks

-Since link building sounds like a lot of work—and it is—and you know that backlinks are important for SEO, you may want to buy backlinks, or use some kind of backlink service to generate and populate these links with software.
+Since link building sounds like a lot of work—and it is—and you know that backlinks are important for SEO, you may want to buy them, or use some kind of backlink service to generate and populate these links with software.
 Is this a good idea?

 No. Three tactics that you shouldn’t use for backlinking include: